Pan-STARRS Pixel Processing: Detrending, Warping, Stacking: GPC1 Detrend Details

 \subsubsection{Static Masks}

-Due to the large size of the detector, it is expected that there are a number of pixel defects that do not have the detection sensitivity on par with their neighbors.
-To remove these pixels, we have constructed a static mask that identifies the known defects.
-This mask is constructed in three phases.
+Due to the large size of the detector, it is expected that there are a number of pixels that respond poorly.
+To remove these pixels, we have constructed a mask that identifies the known defects.
+This mask is referred to as the ``static'' mask, as it is applied to all images processed.
+The ``dynamic'' mask (Section \ref{sec:dynamic_masks}) is calculated based on objects in the field, and so changes between images.
+Construction of the static mask consists of three phases.

-First, a CTEMASK is constructed to mask out regions in which the charge transfer efficiency is low compared to the rest of the detector.
-Twenty-five of the sixty OTAs in GPC1 show some evidence of CTE issues, with this pattern appearing (to varying degrees) in roughly triangular patches on the OTA due to defects in the semiconductor manufacturing.
-To generate the mask for these regions, a sample set of 26 evenly illuminated flat field images were measured to produce a map of the image variance in 20x20 pixel bins.
-As the flat image is expected to illuminate the image uniformly, the expected variances in each bin should be Poissonian distributed with the flux level.
-However, in regions with CTE issues, adjacent pixels are not independent, as the charge in those pixels is more free to spread.
+First, regions in which the charge transfer efficiency (CTE) is low compared to the rest of the detector are identified.
+Twenty-five of the sixty OTAs in GPC1 show some evidence of poor CTE, with this pattern appearing (to varying degrees) in roughly triangular patches.
+During the manufacture of the devices, an improperly tuned semiconductor process step resulted in a radial pattern of poor performance on some silicon wafers.
+When the OTAs were cut from these wafers, the outer corners exhibited the issue.
+To generate the mask for these regions, a sample set of 26 evenly-illuminated flat-field images were measured to produce a map of the image variance in 20x20 pixel bins.
+As the flat screen is expected to illuminate the image uniformly on this scale, the expected variances in each bin should be Poissonian distributed with the flux level.
+However, in regions with poor CTE, adjacent pixels are not independent, as the charge in those pixels is more free to spread along the image columns.
 This reduces the pixel-to-pixel differences, resulting in a lower than expected variance.
-All regions with variance less than half the average image level are added to the static CTEMASK.
+All regions with variance less than half the average image level are added to the static mask.

 The next step of mask construction is to examine the flat and dark models, and exclude pixels that appear to be poorly corrected by these models.
 The DARKMASK process looks for pixels that are more than $8\sigma$ discrepant in $10\%$ of the 100 input dark frame images after those images have had the dark model applied to them.
 These pixels are assumed to be unstable with respect to the dark model, and have the DARK bit set in the static mask, indicating that they are unreliable in scientific observing.
 Similarly, the FLATMASK process looks for pixels that are $3\sigma$ discrepant in the same fraction of 16 input flat field images after both the dark and flat models have been applied.
 Those pixels that do not follow the flat field model of the rest of image are assigned the FLAT mask bit in the static mask, removing the pixels that cannot be corrected to a linear response.